dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 - *If you then change your PCB back in the PCB editor, **EasyEDA does not synchronize your Gerber files to the updated PCB design**.*

 - *The only way is to delete the earlier version of the PCB from your Cart and then add the updated design as a new item.*

 ![](images/PCBOrderPage1.png)

 ## PCB Order from Order Link
-  If you would like to upload your own Gerber files from a third party PCB tool such as Eagle, Pads, or Altium Design.
-To do this, just click this link [https://easyeda.com/order](https://easyeda.com/order) to order.
+  If you would like to upload your own Gerber files from a third party PCB tool such as Eagle, Pads, or Altium Design, just click on this link [https://easyeda.com/order](https://easyeda.com/order) to order.
 This page will let you upload your own Gerber Files.

 ![](images/PCBOrderPage2.png)